EFTEC/MiniLang/README.md

 * Documentation.

 ## Version
+* 2.22   2021-12-05
+   * [fix] Added some validations and some small corrections when the value is incorrect.
+   * Now, every valued set is a clone and not an instance of an object (runtime)
 * 2.21   2021-10-03
    * Now a=b-1 works however a=b+-2 will not work anymore
    * Added loops